Unit 5 - Practice Quiz

 Branch-and-Bound: Knapsack Problem Medium

-B. The node with the lowest lower bound
+B. The node with the highest upper bound

 31 In the Branch-and-Bound algorithm for TSP using the reduced cost matrix, what constraint must be added when an edge is included in the path?